 Neurogenic Bladder

-Neurogenic bladder is a condition characterized by the loss of bladder function, preventing patients from effectively emptying the bladder.
+Neurogenic bladder is a condition characterized by the loss of bladder function, which prevents people from effectively emptying the bladder.
 Normal bladder function involves a complex communication system between nerves and muscles that work together to tighten or release the bladder muscles and allow urine to be released.
+Neurogenic bladder is often the result of problems with nerves in the body that control how the bladder stores or empties urine.

 Causes of Neurogenic Bladder

 Neurogenic bladder may develop after an accident or trauma to the brain or spinal cord.
-It may also occur because of a genetic nerve defect, or tumors in the spinal cord or pelvis.
 It can be a common complication of major pelvic surgery.
 Patients afflicted with the following conditions may also be at a higher risk for developing neurogenic bladder:

 • Diabetes